Community Service Bursary (CSB) - Volunteer Organizations

 There are two options to submit volunteer hours.

 Yearly: Organizations may submit volunteer hours on a yearly basis.
 This would include submitting hours at the end of the student’s grade 10, grade 11, and grade 12 school year.

 One-Time: Organizations may submit the student’s total volunteer hours at the end of the student’s grade 12 school year.

-Volunteer hours will only be accepted until July 31 in the year the student completes grade 12.
+Volunteer hours will only be accepted until July 31 following the student's grade 12 graduation.

 Where can I get more information about the Community Service Bursary?